donaldchen34/SeleniumSneakerBot/README.txt

 Setup

+DOES NOT WORK

+***No Longer uses chromedriver
--Install selenium chromdriver and move it into main directory https://chromedriver.chromium.org/downloads
+-Install selenium chromedriver and move it into main directory https://chromedriver.chromium.org/downloads

 -Install selenium mozilla firefox driver and move it into main directory